michael-mcanulty/md-datetimepicker/README.md

 # MdDatetimepicker
+The Material2 picker extended to include a timepicker and more.

-A datetime picker for Angular Material2.
+This module is for for Angular Material2.

 <h1>Requirements</h1>

 - hammerjs
 - angular/material
+- angular/forms
+- angular/platform-browser
 - angular/animations
 - rxjs/Subscription